kevinlekiller/kwin-effect-shaders/README.md

 ![shader.frag edit](https://github.com/kevinlekiller/kwin-effect-shaders/raw/main/images/shader_file.png)

-## Toggling on/off the shaders
+## Toggling The Shaders

 The default shortcuts are (META is the SUPER key):

 The shortcuts might be disabled by default, see "Custom Keyboard Shortcuts".

-Toggle on/off active application (this is what you probably want to use): `CTRL + META + Z`
+Toggle on and off active application (this is what you probably want to use): `CTRL + META + Z`

 You can use this on any program, not just a game, the "System Settings" window for example.

-Toggle on/off whole screen (all applications): `CTRL + META + R`
+Toggle on and off whole screen (all applications): `CTRL + META + R`

+## Blaclkist Applications

+In the settings for the effect (`System Settings -> Workspace -> Workspace Behavior -> Desktop Effects -> Appearance -> Shaders`), you can add application(s), if more than 1, seperate them with a comma.

+For example: `plasmashell,Firefox`

+This will block the Plasma desktop and Firefox from being processed.

+The list is not case sensitive.

+## Whitelist Applications

+In the settings for the effect (`System Settings -> Workspace -> Workspace Behavior -> Desktop Effects -> Appearance -> Shaders`), you can add application(s), if more than 1, seperate them with a comma.

+For example: `kate,kcalc`

+Only Kcalc and Kate will be processed.

+The list is not case sensitive.

+This is useful if you use the Enabled by Default option.

+You can use the Blacklist at the same time as the Whitelist.

+# Enable On Login

+In the settings for the effect (`System Settings -> Workspace -> Workspace Behavior -> Desktop Effects -> Appearance -> Shaders`), you can set the "Enabled By Default" option.

+This will process all applications on login.

+You can exclude applications by using the Blacklist and/or Whitelist.

 ## TODO

-Get the blacklist working.

-Implement a whitelist system, where a program which matches the whitelist the shader processing will be automatically enabled.

-Seperate shaders into their own files, instead of all in 1 file.
+Seperate shaders into their own files, instead of all in 1 file. -> This is being worked on currently.

 Add more shaders.